wirt-ee/wirt-ee.github.io/docs/services/openstack.md

 It's entirely under your control.
 The entire hardware and software lifecycle depends on your decisions.
 OpenStack itself, is set of services: compute, network, storage and controller plane (databases, proxies, identity, caching, UI, MQ).

+## AWS EC2 workload migration to OpenStack
+Copying VM storage from AWS to the OpenStack cloud is not slow (egress charges apply!), but it is doable.
+Occasionally, it may need a special source to get a bootable machine.
+Keep your root password handy in case the network goes down.

 ## Basic on-prem OpenStack cloud bundle
 * Server room with adequate power and cooling
 * Network stack